nepenth/knowledge-base/README.md

 # 📚 Technical Knowledge Base
-Welcome to our comprehensive technical knowledge base, a curated repository designed to empower software engineers, architects, and technical professionals with actionable insights and deep technical understanding across a wide array of topics.
-This dual-layer collection offers both detailed individual knowledge items (362 in total) that delve into specific technologies, tools, and practices, and high-level synthesis documents (25 in total) that consolidate insights and patterns across multiple topics, providing broader context and strategic guidance.
-Organized around 63 main categories and 215 subcategories, our knowledge base is meticulously structured to enable efficient navigation and discovery.
-Whether you're seeking to expand your expertise in areas like AI implementation, cloud architecture, or cybersecurity, or gain strategic insights into emerging trends and best practices, this resource serves as an invaluable companion for continuous learning and professional growth.
+Welcome to our comprehensive **Technical Knowledge Base**, a carefully curated repository designed to empower you with deep, actionable insights across a vast array of technical domains.
+With over 362 detailed knowledge items and 33 high-level synthesis documents, we offer both granular, hands-on expertise and consolidated, big-picture perspectives.

+Our dual-layer approach is structured into 63 main categories and 220 subcategories, ensuring you can delve as deep or stay as high-level as needed.
+The detailed knowledge base items provide in-depth, specific information on topics like Kubernetes autoscaling, API design, and machine learning, while the synthesis documents offer valuable cross-topic insights and patterns.
+Whether you're troubleshooting a specific issue, exploring a new technology, or strategizing your next project, this organized structure ensures you can efficiently find what you need.

+We also include 327 media files to enhance understanding and retention.
+So, dive in – whether you're looking for quick answers or deep dives, this knowledge base is your one-stop resource for technical excellence.
 ---
 ## 📊 Overview
 - **Knowledge Base Items**: 362
-- **Synthesis Documents**: 25
+- **Synthesis Documents**: 33
-- **Total Content**: 387
+- **Total Content**: 395
 - **Main Categories**: 63
-- **Subcategories**: 215
+- **Subcategories**: 220
 - **Media Files**: 327
-- **Last Updated**: 2025-06-19 01:51:09
+- **Last Updated**: 2025-06-20 12:33:55

 ---
 ## 🧭 Quick Navigation